 Order a second Report

 Checkr allows you to order a new Report for an existing candidate.
-Click Order new report link at the top right of the Report to open a window in which you can enter a Node, select a Work Location, select a Package, and request a new Report for the candidate.
+Click Order new report at the top right of the Report to open a window in which you can enter a Node, select a Work Location, select a Package, and request a new Report for the candidate.

 New Reports will be generated using only the candidate information entered for the original Report and cannot include Packages that require additional information.
 For example, if the first Report did not require the candidate’s driver license information, you may not select a Motor Vehicle Report Package for the new Report.